Lazimodo/Lazimodo/README.md

 - Hi, I’m @Lazimodo
-- I’m interested in becoming consciously competent in web development; at least consciously incompetent in C/C++, Python and perhaps another language.
-Although, I will strive hope for unconscious competence.
+- I’m interested in becoming consciously competent in web development; at least consciously incompetent in C/C++, Python and perhaps another language; although, I will strive hope for unconscious competence.
 - I’m currently learning how to adult.
 Oh, and code stuffs! so there's that.
 - I’m looking to collaborate on anything that scratches that creative technological itch.
 - How to reach me...